xieyuheng/inner/NOTE.md

 reality escapes all concepts -- alan watts.

+categorical semantics must also explain implementation in useful ways.

+which means we should not get the "categorical semantics" and stop, we should get the "categorical semantics" and use it.

 # object oriented programming and functional programming are orthogonal

 - structural programming -- no goto